 Very few products can scale globally without some major re-work on the look and feel and even the functionality and most certainly your local surf crew are probably not going to have the experience to contract and distribute across International borders.

 Money…money oh not that again.
 To successfully scale you are going to need much more money than you forecast for organic growth or have told your investors.
 As a rule of thumb start with the premise that you will only make half as much revenue as you predict in scaling your business and will spend twice as much on overhead.

 Tough decisions need to be made on what you as a business can scale efficiently and what you may need to outsource and essentially lose control over.
 Don’t hold everything too close to your chest – the death of many a start-up is when the founder won’t let go.

 Entrepreneurs fall into the trap of thinking that their best friends who have helped them launch to date in the local landscape are also going to be perfect to run the business across multiple markets and countries, plus the lure of travel is very enticing.
-The skill sets needed to scale successfully especially into International waters are going to require you to hire or contract experienced professionals and in-country experts, read “older” folks like me – I’ve spent over 30-years living and working in Asia, Europe, USA and Middle East, and I’m still learning and figuring out ways to beat the costs down!
+The skill sets needed to scale successfully, especially into International waters are going to require you to hire or contract experienced professionals and in-country experts; read “older” folks like me – I’ve spent over 30 years living and working in Asia, Europe, USA and the Middle East, and I’m still learning and figuring out ways to beat the costs down!

 Research and choose new markets very carefully as there may be local competitors who are below the radar spending peanuts on marketing, just waiting for a foreigner to blast the market with ad dollars in a new product launch.
 Then suddenly you have a couple of local look-a-likes riding your wave of success and priced well below your cost of entry.